 The preferred plan supports the beneficial use of dredged material removed from an authorized navigation channel.
-Approximately 75,000 cy of dredged material will be obtained during the initial periodic maintenance dredging of the Maurice River navigation channel and placed within the northwest reach of the Heislerville WMA.
-Maintenance dredging of a portion of the Maurice River federal navigation channel to authorized depth of 7 ft MLLW with 2 ft allowable overdepth will be conducted initially in 2022 and periodically thereafter.
+Approximately 150,000 cy of dredged material will be removed during periodic maintenance dredging of the Maurice River navigation channel and placed within the northwest reach of the Heislerville WMA.
+Maintenance dredging of a portion of the Maurice River federal navigation channel to authorized depth of 7 ft MLLW with 2 ft allowable overdepth is scheduled to occur initially in 2023 and periodically thereafter, as needed.
 Dredging will remove critical shoaling in priority areas identified by channel users to maintain a safe and reliable navigation channel for commercial and recreational vessels.
 As part of the preferred plan, placement operations will be monitored prior, during and after the operation is complete to provide information that will further inform future placements with a continued objective to utilize a valuable source (i.e. dredged material) to restore intertidal mudflats and salt marsh habitat in an area that has endured excessive inundation and erosion for many decades.
-The preferred plan is compliant with all Federal applicable environmental laws (See Table 8).
+The preferred plan is compliant with all Federal applicable environmental laws (See Table 7).